ccdle12/Private-Chain-Scaffold/README.md

 npm i -g truffle
 ```

-## Setup
+## Installation

-(Guide to starting from scratch, if you git pull this project, this will be setup)
+(Guide to starting from scratch, if you git pull this project, this will be setup already)

-Initialze the Project with Truffle
+# Initialze the Project with Truffle

 ```
 truffle init